Document name

 2. Resume on the day of the first payment following the suspension.

-2. Suspension of benefits as a result of incarceration as outlined in POL 10/2016, Suspension of Benefits – While Incarcerated, will impact the qualifying period as follows:
+2. Suspension of benefits as a result of incarceration as outlined in the Suspension of Benefits – While Incarcerated policy, will impact the qualifying period as follows:

 1. If the suspension is less than a full calendar month and the worker still receives compensation in a month (even for a period of less than a day), that month still counts as part of the qualifying period, or